 Though six are located close to Las Vegas: Israel United in Christ, Mass Resistance (LGBTQ+ hate group), Proud Boys, Israelite School of Universal Practical Knowledge, Great Milestone, and Black Riders Liberation Party.

-More information on these local hate groups can be found hereOpens in a new tab. to see what you can do to protect you and your family if choosing to live here is the game plan.
+More information on these local hate groups can be found here to see what you can do to protect you and your family if choosing to live here is the game plan.

 Though there are these hate groups there is still a lot of racial diversity from the workplace to the education system.